-Like the Master of Divinity degree, the Master of Arts (Theology) is an academic, graduate degree designed to develop within the student a theological soundness along with appropriate heart for God, his people, and the lost.
-The student can choose one of these concentrations in the M.A.
-(Theology) program: Biblical Studies or Biblical Worldview.
+Like the Master of Divinity degree, the Master of Arts in Theology is an academic, graduate degree designed to develop within the student a theological soundness along with appropriate heart for God, his people, and the lost.
+The student can choose one of these concentrations in the Master of Arts in Theology program: Biblical Studies or Biblical Worldview.

-Recognizing the importance of a thorough understanding of the biblical languages, the faculty recommends that all M.A.
-(Theology) students and graduates prayerfully consider furthering their preparation by enrolling in the M.Div. program.
+Recognizing the importance of a thorough understanding of the biblical languages, the faculty recommends that all Master of Arts in Theology students and graduates prayerfully consider furthering their preparation by enrolling in the M.Div. program.